 A wellhead protection area (WHPA) is an area on the ground surface that reflects a zone in an aquifer where groundwater is flowing to a pumping well.
 Activities undertaken in this area may release pollutants that could seep into the soil and contaminate the groundwater used by both domestic and municipal wells.
 Halton Region and the City of Hamilton retained Earthfx Incorporated to delineate these areas for a 25 year period of groundwater flow and to assess the vulnerability of the water supply to contamination from activities carried out by people on the ground's surface.

-Following this initital assessment and the completion of the Tier 3 Water Budget and Water Quantity Risk Assessment, Earthfx was retained to refine the wellhead protection areas for the Kelso and Campbellville well fields using the Tier 3 numerical model.
-The Assessment Report for the Halton Region Area was updated to include this new mapping and the accompanying new threats assessment.
+Following this initital assessment and the completion of the Tier 3 Water Budget and Water Quantity Risk Assessment, Earthfx was retained to refine the wellhead protection areas for the Kelso/Campbellville and Greensville well fields using Tier 3 numerical models.
+The Assessment Report for the Halton Region Area was updated to include the new mapping for Kelso/Campbellville and the accompanying new threats assessment.
 The following report summarizes the protection area refinement work.
 The threats assessment is summarized in the Assessment Report.

 Intake Protection Zone Delineation and Vulnerability Assessment